0402D/Part-II/Data-pre-processing/EEG/Pre-processing/README.md

-This file contains the codes for pre-processing, and examples of bad trials, channels and components rejected.
+This file contains the codes for pre-processing, criteria for component rejection, and examples of bad trials, channels and components rejected.